stacks-network/docs/src/pages/start-mining/mainnet.md

 ### Update configuration file

 Now, we need to configure our node to use this Bitcoin keychain.
+Clone the [stacks-blockchain repository](https://github.com/blockstack/stacks-blockchain) to your local machine if you haven't already.
 In the `stacks-blockchain` folder, modify the file at [`testnet/stacks-node/conf/mainnet-miner-conf.toml`](https://github.com/blockstack/stacks-blockchain/blob/master/testnet/stacks-node/conf/mainnet-miner-conf.toml).

 Update the following properties: